-Table i on the following page presents the 5 major steps in the evidence analysis process.
+Table A on the following page presents the 5 major steps in the evidence analysis process.
 Each chapter in this manual corresponds to a step in this process and lists the tools used to accomplish them.
 They are explained in detail throughout the manual.

-This manual is available in PDF format from the EAL (www.andeal.org) Methodology section.
+This manual is available in PDF format from the EAL (www.andeal.org) Policy and Process section.